AElfProject/AElf/docs/resources/smart-contract-apis/multi-token.md

 }
 ```

-This method validate if the token exist.
+This method validates if the token exist.

 - **symbol** the token symbol.
 - **token_name** the token name.